nikerla/vc-content/pages/glossary/nopcommerce-alternative.md

             <li><strong> SEO optimization. </strong> All the web stores built on this platform receive high visibility and rankings in all of the search engines, which makes it possible to promote your products easily.</p>
      </div>
      <div class="text">
          <p>Still, there is no perfect and universal Shopping Cart solution for your business.
 Even such a popular application as NopCommerce has its downsides, so it’s important to find the right platform for YOU!
 Therefore, let’s take a look at some of the alternatives to NopCommerce. </p>
+         {% include 'vc-magento-banner' with current_url : 'glossary/nopcommerce-alternative' %}
          <p>Before we start, however, we should highlight certain features that you should pay careful attention to while choosing <a href="{{ '/glossary/best-ecommerce-platforms' | absolute_url }}">the best platform</a>. </p>
         <ol>
             <li><strong> Open source vs. closed source.  </strong> This is a debate that has been held for too long, but it essentially comes down to one simple thing: if coding is a no-brainer to you, choose open-source and customize the store in any way you desire, but, if coding is not your primary skill, choose a closed source platform where most of the things will be done by the platform.
 Here is another thing to consider - open-source platforms are almost entirely free to any businesses, but, they lack security.
 On the other hand, closed-source solutions can get pricey, but they deliver top-notch security protocols to you.</p>
             <li><strong> Plugins and Addons. </strong> Always look for a solution that can be expanded by the plugins and add-ons easily.
 The platform should uncover your store’s true potential and add value to your products. </p>